What is Agave Nectar?

 - If you have diabetes be aware that the American Diabetes Association puts Agave on the same list as sugar, honey and molasses and recommends limited use – despite marketing claims that it is “diabetic friendly”

 Remember that it is much sweeter than sugar or honey so you really need a very small amount to achieve the same sweetness – something that people often overlook when using Agave.
 There certainly is no compelling reason (noting the above exceptions) to put Agave on your blacklist but just be aware that the health claims that come along with it are unregulated, often misleading and sometimes all together false.
-So be aware that you might not even be consuming pure Agave, there are many reports of manufacturers adding corn syrup (remember it’s not regulated).
+Also be aware that you might not even be consuming pure Agave, there are many reports of manufacturers adding corn syrup (remember it’s not regulated).
 Also keep in mind that North Americans as a whole consume far more sugar, in all forms, than we really should and Agave is just another one of those sugars.

 I am not a dietician or a health professional.
 I do have a lifelong interest in healthy eating and nutrition.
 The information presented here is based on information I have gathered (and contemplated) from various sources.